wilyamx/uisnakegame/README.md

 - [Gameplay] Use can play either map-based (default) or casual from app settings.
 - [Sound] Sound effects can be on/off from the app settings.
-- [Sound] Sound effects for character (Eating, Change Direction), popups (Game Over, Level Up, Hiscore)
+- [Sound] Sound effects for character (Eating, Change Direction), popups (Game Over, Level Up), background
 - [Stage] A stage is cleared or completed if game is not over yet until time is up.
 - [Score] User will earn stage points only if completed the stage.
 - [Snake] Snake will update it's length only if completed the stage.